Australia and India set for WTC final showdown

 India have concerns of their own with batters Shreyas Iyer and KL Rahul, seamer Jasprit Bumrah and wicketkeeper Rishabh Pant all missing through injury.

-However, a batting line-up comprising of Rohit, Virat Kohli and the in-form Shubman Gill still looks formidable, while Mohammed Shami spearheads a potent bowling seam attack.
+However, a batting line-up comprising Rohit, Virat Kohli and the in-form Shubman Gill still looks formidable, while Mohammed Shami spearheads a potent bowling seam attack.

 India must also decide whether to play two spinners on an Oval surface that often takes turn as the game progresses or leave out Ravindra Jadeja or Ravichandran Ashwin, who boast a combined 738 Test wickets.